Narga/tt-rss-narga-theme/README.md

 NARGA's Elementary Reader Style
 ===============================

+![expandable](https://raw.githubusercontent.com/Narga/tt-rss-narga-theme/master/screenshot.png)
 NARGA's Elementary Reader: A simple designed Tiny Tiny RSS theme that is used to better reading.
 Inspirated from Feedly and other feed reader online services.

-![expandable](https://raw.githubusercontent.com/Narga/tt-rss-narga-theme/master/screenshot.png)
+The color scheme of this theme based on [Material Design Color Pallet](http://zavoloklom.github.io/material-design-color-palette/colors.html)

 ## Instalation
 From TT-RSS root directory